tibs/markup-history/notes-per-slide.rst

 software in late 1990.
 The "HTML Tags" document was first mentioned on the internet in 1991.

-HTML 2.0 was published as IETF RFC 1866 in 1995
+HTML 2.0 was published as IETF RFC 1866 in 1995.
+There was no specification called "HTML 1".

-HTML (at least until HTML5) is an SGML document type - an SGML application.
+HTML until HTML5 is an SGML document type - an SGML application.

+Wikipedia says:

+  "The HTML5 syntax is no longer based on SGML despite the similarity of its markup.
+It has, however, been designed to be backward compatible with common parsing of older versions of HTML.
+It comes with a new introductory line that looks like an SGML document type declaration, ``<!DOCTYPE html>``, which triggers the standards-compliant rendering mode."

 .. raw:: latex